MileHacker Logo

 • Many luxury hotels and boutique pousadas offer on-site spas.

-• A range of treatments including body rubs and facials.
+• DIFFERENT kinds of treatments including body rubs and facials.

-• Independent spa services can also be found throughout the town.
+• Independent spa services is also able to be found throughout the town.

 • Búzios has no hot springs; focus on well-beinges on spa treatments.